 New generative AI technologies have sometimes been described as general-purpose technologies akin to steam power, electricity and computing because they can profoundly affect many industries and use cases.
 It's essential to keep in mind that, like previous general-purpose technologies, it often took decades for people to find the best way to organize workflows to take advantage of the new approach rather than speeding up small portions of existing workflows.
 Here are some ways generative AI applications could impact different industries:

 - Finance can watch transactions in the context of an individual's history to build better fraud detection systems.

-- Legal firms use generative AI to design and interpret contracts, analyze evidence and suggest arguments.
+- Legal firms can use generative AI to design and interpret contracts, analyze evidence and suggest arguments.

-- The medical industry uses generative AI to identify promising drug candidates more efficiently.
+- The medical industry can use generative AI to identify promising drug candidates more efficiently.

-- Architectural firms use generative AI to design and adapt prototypes more quickly.
+- Architectural firms can use generative AI to design and adapt prototypes more quickly.

-- Gaming companies use generative AI to design game content and levels.
+- Gaming companies can use generative AI to design game content and levels.